gamesbook/pyprototypr/docs/core_shapes.rst

 These descriptions of the available shapes assume you are familiar with the concepts, terms and ideas for **pyprototypr** as presented in `Basic Concepts <basic_concepts.md>`_ - especially *units*, *properties* and *defaults*.
-It will also help to at least read through the section on `Additional Concepts <additional_concepts.rst>`_.
+It will also help to at least browse through the section on `Additional Concepts <additional_concepts.rst>`_.

 Where possible, the basic examples first show how a shape would appear on a page when **only** the default properties are used.
-This means for most cases, that *lines* are drawn in black and shapes are *filled* with a white color.
-The default length, width or height in most cases is 1cm.
-The only change, for these examples, has been to make the default line width (aka *stroke_width*) thicker for easier viewing of the small PNG images.
+This means that, for most cases, that *lines* are drawn in **black** and shapes that have an enclosed area are *filled* with a **white** color.
+The default length, width or height in most cases is **1cm**.
+The only change from default, for these examples,  has been to make the default line width (*stroke_width*) thicker for easier viewing of the small PNG images.

+Most shapes can be styled by setting one or more of the `Shapes' Common Properties`_.

+Some shapes have additional properties available that allow even further styling.

 To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_ shape) added to the page  - a small A8 "business card" size - for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
-The grid respects the margins that have been set - so "0" is actually offset from the physical page corner ... but you will observe that the Blueprint numbering itself is inside the margin area!
+The grid respects the margins that have been set - so the lower-left grid corner shown as "0" is actually offset from the physical page corner... but you will observe that the Blueprint numbering itself is located inside the margin area!

-   The graphics for these examples were generated from two of the scripts in the ``examples`` directory - look at the `default_shapes <../examples/simple/default_shapes.py>`_ and `customised_shapes <../examples/simple/customised_shapes.py>`_ scripts.
+   The graphics for these examples were generated from either of two of the scripts saved in the ``examples`` directory - look at the `default_shapes <../examples/simple/default_shapes.py>`_ and `customised_shapes <../examples/simple/customised_shapes.py>`_ scripts.